NCI-CGR/TriosCompass_v2/README.md

     └── hg38_ver13.le9.bed
 ```

-A resource bundle for hg38 is available at here as a reference for users of TriosCompass.
+A resource bundle for hg38 is available at [here](https://zenodo.org/uploads/13381196) as a reference for users of TriosCompass.

 ---

 #### Fastq/BAM input files

 [PEP](https://pep.databio.org/) is employed to import metadata of the NGS data, which can be either Fastq or BAM files.
-A PEP consists 3 files:
+A PEP usually consists 3 files:
 + One *yaml* file for the metadata.
 + One *csv* file for the sample information.
-+ Another *yaml* to define schema to validate the metadata.
++ Another *yaml* (optional) to define schema to validate the metadata.

 ##### PEP example for *fastq* input
 + config/fastq_pep.yaml